Treetops Early Learing Centre

 Matariki – Sharing the harvest

-Matariki is the Māori word for a cluster of stars that rises during the winter months in Aotearoa New Zealand (Te Papa Education Team, 2013).
-When Matariki rises, at the end of May or the start of June, this signals the start of the Māori New Year.
-Matariki can be seen in the night sky from the start of the Māori New Year until March the following year when it disappears for two months.
-Historically, the disappearance of Matariki from the night sky signalled a change in seasons and the beginning of winter, guiding Māori in their planting, harvesting, and preparation for winter (The Māori Language Commission, 2010).
+Matariki is the Māori name for a cluster of stars that appears in the winter months over Aotearoa New Zealand (Te Papa Education Team, 2013).
+The rising of Matariki, typically in late May or early June, marks the beginning of the Māori New Year.
+This constellation remains visible in the night sky until March of the following year, when it disappears for two months.
+In the past, its disappearance signified the change of seasons and the arrival of winter.
+For Māori, it was a critical time to guide planting, harvesting, and winter preparations (The Māori Language Commission, 2010).

-Matariki is a good time to reflect on your place in the world, to reawaken old skills or try out new ones and to set new goals” (The Māori Language Commission, 2010, p.
-11).
+“Matariki is a good time to reflect on your place in the world, reawaken old skills, try new ones, and set new goals”.

 References: